-Source testing will be required at the asphalt plants after startup in compliance with federal New Source Performance Standard (NSPS) Subpart I to verify that the particulate matter emission rates and visible emissions comply with the federal standards.
+Source testing will be required at the asphalt plant after startup in compliance with federal New Source Performance Standard (NSPS), Subpart I, to verify that the particulate matter emission rates and visible emissions comply with the federal standards.
 Additionally, DAQ requires most asphalt plants to re-test for particulate matter at least every 10 years.
+The DAQ also conducts frequent inspections at permitted facilities to ensure proper operation.
+The DAQ has the ability to require additional testing at any time if there are compliance issues.